How far in advance should I book?

 Do you have Wi-Fi?

 All guest buildings do have wireless internet access.
-We just got new fiber, so you should be good for checking email, making phone calls, messaging, posting pictures from your visit, and the like.
+We just got new fiber-optic cables, so you should be good for checking email, making phone calls, messaging, posting pictures from your visit, and the like.
 Due to our location, streaming content and video calls may not work well.
 Our internet connection uses a microwave dish system to send a signal across from Saint Simons Island, so it is also more prone to outages than on the mainland during high winds or storms.

 Are your rooms air-conditioned?